iamzr/CSNotes/design_patterns/behavioural/singleton/index.md

 # Design Patterns: Singleton

-A singleton is a class designed to only ever have on instance.
+A singleton is a class designed to only ever have one instance.
 The class itself is responsible to ensuring this requirement.

 Examples: